 Discipline Policies and Procedures for Complainants and/or Witnesses

-Dordt College does not intend for this policy to be a substitute for related civil or criminal legal options.
+Dordt University does not intend for this policy to be a substitute for related civil or criminal legal options.
 The College strongly encourages complainants to report all incidents and violations to the local law enforcement officials or agencies and utilize all of the services and rights to which they are entitled to by law.

 After complainants or witnesses submit an official report to the vice president and chief administrative officer (or the director of human resources), the vice president and chief administrative officer, director of residence life and others, if deemed necessary, will meet with the complainant or witness to discuss the report and determine whether a violation of conduct has occurred.
 At this meeting, discipline procedures will be explained to the complainant or witness, including the role of the complainant, any witnesses, the accused, and the college in the disciplinary process.
 The college will follow the guidelines outlined in the Student Conduct Code.
 The complainant will be kept informed about the progress of the investigation, including but not limited to notification of the initial meeting with the alleged assailant.

 During this initial meeting an investigative interview may be conducted.
 At the complainant's request or with their permission, an advisor or advocate may attend this interview.
 If it is determined that there exists sufficient reason to believe a violation of the college's conduct policy has occurred, disciplinary procedures may be initiated.
 When this occurs, it should be understood that complainants and witnesses are not initiating such charges; the college is considered to be the complainant, and is responsible for continuing the investigative process.
 Complainants and witnesses will be asked to contribute testimony and information to assist in the investigation.
 The complainant or witness has the right to withdraw from the investigation at any time.
-Charges can be investigated on the basis of either a statement of sexual assault, relationship violence or stalking from the complainant or a witness's statement or complaint (residence hall staff, campus security, faculty, staff, or another student).Dordt College may proceed with disciplinary action even if the alleged complainant chooses not to participate or continue in the process.
+Charges can be investigated on the basis of either a statement of sexual assault, relationship violence or stalking from the complainant or a witness's statement or complaint (residence hall staff, campus security, faculty, staff, or another student).Dordt University may proceed with disciplinary action even if the alleged complainant chooses not to participate or continue in the process.
 Additional questions or concerns regarding disciplinary proceedings should be addressed to the vice president and chief administrative officer.

 Discipline Policies and Procedures for the Accused

 At the beginning of the disciplinary investigation, individuals thought to have relevant information, including the accused, will be contacted and interviewed by the vice president and chief administrative officer (or director of human resources), director of residence life, and others, if deemed necessary.
 If sufficient information is gathered to determine that there are grounds to proceed with the discipline process, appropriate action will then be taken.
 If the alleged assailant is a student, the college will proceed according to guidelines established in the Student Conduct Code.
-If the alleged assailant is a faculty or staff member of Dordt College, the incident would be reviewed by the following persons: director of human resources, executive director of finance and facilities, and/or the vice president for academic affairs.
+If the alleged assailant is a faculty or staff member of Dordt University, the incident would be reviewed by the following persons: director of human resources, executive director of finance and facilities, and/or the vice president for academic affairs.
 Following their recommendation, the accused could appeal this decision according to policies established in the faculty and staff handbooks.
 Violations of the college's policies will result in appropriate disciplinary action, up to and including discharge or dismissal from the college.

-Responsibilities of Dordt College toward the Accused
+Responsibilities of Dordt University toward the Accused

 Further questions or concerns on the part of the accused student should be directed to the vice president and chief administrative officer.